 Explore Tallinn’s Old Town to discover some of Europe’s finest medieval architecture.
 See all the top tourist attractions from above at Toompea Hill in Upper Town before heading back down to the city to indulge in food & drink at some of the coolest restaurants and bars in the Baltic region.
 If you’re visiting in summer, you can even sprawl out on Pirata Beach to enjoy the sunshine on the white-sand shores of the Gulf of Finland.

 With so much to see & do, it can be hard to know where to start.
 Plan out the perfect trip with this quick guide to the best places to visit in Tallinn, Estonia!

 Why Treksplorer?
 Founded in 2011 by Ryan O’Rourke, Treksplorer provides travel recommendations and advice to millions of readers every year.
 Our content is rooted in our writers’ firsthand experiences, in-depth research, and/or collaborations with other experts and locals.
 Read more about our editorial policy.

 Trot around Old Town Tallinn

-Sure, it’s getting more crowded with tourists by the day, and well on pace to become the next Prague (whoops, I said I wouldn’t do that!), but Old Town Tallinn got a whole barrage of its own tricks up its sleeve.
+Sure, Old Town is getting more crowded with tourists by the day.
+In fact, it’s on pace to become the next European cultural vacation hotspot.
+But even in a continent blessed with historical brilliance, Old Town Tallinn has plenty of its own tricks up its sleeve.

-Needless to say, if you’re visiting, especially if you’ve only got one day in Tallinn, you simply need to spend time getting to know all the nooks and crannies of Old Town.
-I can guarantee (despite the whiny musings of a ungrounded certified travel snob) that you’ll fall in love with this place.
+Especially if you’ve only got one day in Tallinn, you simply need to spend time getting to know all the nooks and crannies of Old Town.
+I guarantee that you’ll quickly fall in love with Old Town Tallinn.

 Woo at the panoramic views from Toompea Hill